 Censorship has been a weapon of oppression since the dawn of history widely recognized as inherently evil and repugnant to the bedrock of American society.
 That view changed in 2019 when as Facebook, Instagram, Twitter, Pinterest, Amazon, Google, and others took openly public stances against free speech and debate about Big Pharma’s products.
 Has Big Tech’s censorship move been influenced?

-Facebook has offered to reduce distribution, reject ads, even disable accounts who continually spread ‘misinformation’ about vaccines.
+Facebook has offered to reduce distribution, reject ads, even disable accounts who continually spread ‘misinformation’ [question or citing inconvenient facts] about vaccines.
 Serving on its Board of Directors for Facebook is Sue Desmond-Hellmann.
 Desmond-Hellman is also the Chief Executive Officer of the Bill and Melinda Gates Foundation.
 She was the first head of the foundation to be neither a former Microsoft executive nor a personal friend of the Gates’.

 Trained as an oncologist, she spent 14 years at biotech firm Genentech.
 Speaking at a 2017 conference titled In Defense of Science, Desmond-Hellmann stated, “I rely on my belief in science and a certain amount of trust…I rely on other people believing me and my colleagues.”